aliarnoos/aliarnoos/README.md

 # Hi I'm Ali! 👋

-A Front-end Developer with a passion for bringing new and creative ideas to live products on the web.
+A Full-stack Developer with a passion for bringing new and creative ideas to live products on the web.
 Developed several functional websites and full-stack applications.
 Enthusiast for building robust, scalable, and maintainable web applications.